-Education as Response: Rediscovering the Glory of God in an Information-Based Universe
+Rediscovering the Glory of God: Education as a Response to an Information-Based Universe

 The heavens declare the glory of God… day after day they pour forth speech” (Psalm 19).
 This familiar passage reminds us that education is more than the transmission of knowledge—it is a response to a world that is already speaking.